There are eight national parks in East Gippsland.

 Buchan Caves Reserve is well worth a visit.
 There are regular guided tours through the caves, and the picnic area is lovely, especially in autumn.
 Some caving is available.
 Contact Parks Victoria for more information about caving, or about anything to do with these national parks: phone 131963.

 The Lake Tyers State Park has some really good bushwalking tracks that pass through a range of environments from dry scrub to temperate rainforest, and along the water's edge.

-The Colquhoun Forest between Metung and Lakes Entrance also has some excellent walking trails.
+The Colquhoun Forest (below) between Metung and Lakes Entrance also has some excellent walking trails.